 Note that your code only needs to return one single (image, label) tuple.

-We batch the inputs using an instance of torch.utils.data.DataLoader, and the final shape input images is [B, K + 1, N, 784], and that of the input labels is [B, K + 1, N, N], where B is the batch size.
+You do not need to handle batching in function since we can basically batch the inputs using an instance of torch.utils.data.DataLoader for multiple tasks, and the final shape input images to your MANN model is thus [B, K+1, N, 784], and that of the input labels is [B, K+1, N, N], where B is the batch size.
+Check the declaration of meta\train\iterable and meta\test\iterable in main.py on how we use your implemented DataGenerator.